wpilibsuite/frc-docs/source/docs/software/trajectory-end-to-end/characterizing-drive.rst

 Step 1: Characterizing Your Robot Drive
 =======================================

-.. note::  For detailed instructions on using the FRC-Characterization Toolsuite, see its :ref:`dedicated documentation <docs/software/wpilib-tools/robot-characterization/introduction:Introduction to Robot Characterization>`.
+.. note::  For detailed instructions on using the FRC-Characterization tool, see its :ref:`dedicated documentation <docs/software/wpilib-tools/robot-characterization/introduction:Introduction to Robot Characterization>`.

 .. note:: The drive characterization process requires ample space for the robot to drive.
 Be sure to have *at least* a 10' stretch (ideally closer to 20') in which the robot can drive during the characterization routine.